-Our characterizations suggest that the optimal mechanisms for selling information may be complex and contain a continuum of menu entries.
-A critic on the complex mechanisms is the applicability of the mechanisms in practice compared to the simple but sub-optimal mechanisms.
-There is a long line of work providing theoretical justifications for simple mechanisms in practice by showing the approximate optimality of simple mechanisms when the optimal mechanisms are complex, e.g., \citet{hartline2009simple,har-12,babaioff2020simple}.
+Our characterizations suggest that the optimal mechanisms for selling information may be complex and contain a continuum of menu options.
+Moreover, it would require the seller to have the ability to commit to using randomization for revealing partial information.
+A criticism of such complex mechanisms is their applicability in practice compared to simple but potentially suboptimal mechanisms.
+There is a long line of work providing theoretical justifications for simple mechanisms in practice by demonstrating the approximate optimality of simple mechanisms when the optimal mechanisms are complex, e.g., \citet*{hartline2009simple,har-12,babaioff2020simple}.
 In the setting of selling information, a natural candidate for simple mechanisms is posting a deterministic price for revealing full information.
-Under the assumption of separable valuation, we show that when the prior distribution over states is sufficiently informative, or the cost of information is sufficiently high, posted pricing for revealing full information is the revenue optimal mechanism.
-Moreover, without any restriction on the prior distribution or the cost function, posted pricing for revealing full information is sub-optimal but achieves at least half of the optimal revenue in the worst case.\footnote{\citet{bergemann2021is} also considers the approximate optimality of posted pricing for revealing full information in the setting where the agent has a private and exogenous signal that is informative about the state.
-They show that the approximation factor (the multiplicative ratio between the optimal revenue and the revenue from posted pricing) degrades linearly as the number of potential actions for the agent increases.
-In contrast, we show that pricing for full information is a $2$-approximation to the optimal revenue regardless of the number of potential actions if the signals are endogenous. }
+Under the assumption of linear valuation, we show that when the prior distribution over states is sufficiently informative, posted pricing for revealing full information is the revenue-optimal mechanism.
+Moreover, without any restriction on the prior distribution or the cost function, posted pricing for revealing full information is suboptimal but achieves at least half of the optimal revenue in the worst case.
+This approximation result indicates that price discrimination and the ability to provide partial information are not salient features for data selling mechanisms to approximate the optimal revenue.

-We study the comparative statics by comparing the setting with endogenous information to the setting without endogenous information.
-We show that in the revenue optimal mechanism for an agent with endogenous information, the social welfare is higher since the data broker will provide partial information to the low types in the endogenous information setting.
-Moreover, the expected revenue of the data broker is smaller, and hence the residual surplus left with the agent is higher.